Israeli support for Iran during the Iran–Iraq war: Other aid

 According to John Bulloch and Harvey Morris, the Israelis devised and manufactured the huge, lightweight polystyrene blocks which the Iranian assault forces carried with them to build instant makeshift causeways across the shallow Iraqi water defenses in front of Basra; Israel kept Iranian planes flying in spite of a lack of spares, and Israeli instructors taught Iranian commanders how to handle troops.
-Gerard Beau, a journalist for Luxembourg RTL, who was at the front line when the war broke out with Iran and Iraq, wrote that in 1980 around 350 Israeli technicians were working at Iranian airbases to help in the operation of F-4, F-5, and F-14 jets as well as train local specialists.
+Gerard Beau, a journalist for Luxembourg RTL, who was at the front line when the war broke out between Iran and Iraq, wrote that in 1980 around 350 Israeli technicians were working at Iranian airbases to help in the operation of F-4, F-5, and F-14 jets as well as train local specialists.

 Despite Iranian leaders denouncing Israel at Friday prayers, Israel supplied instructors and non-armament help to Iran.
 Israeli military and civilian advisers arrived in Iran three days after the beginning of the war to assist Iran's military command.
 Many Israeli military advisers and technicians went on bilateral agreements to Iran.
 There were never less than around one hundred Israeli advisers and technicians in Iran at any time throughout the war, living in a carefully guarded and secluded camp just north of Tehran, where they remained even after the ceasefire.

 In August 1982, Aerospace Daily reported that Israel's support was "crucial" to keeping Iran's air force flying against Iraq.
 Israeli sales included spare parts for U.S.-made F-4 Phantom jets.
 Newsweek reported that after an Iranian defector landed his F-4 Phantom jet in Saudi Arabia in 1984, intelligence experts determined that many of its parts had originally been sold to Israel, and had then been re-exported to Tehran in violation of U.S. law.

 Israel assisted Iran in the sale of its oil.
 The Iranian government after the revolution faced significant difficulties selling oil to international markets as most European companies left Iran.
-International Israeli financier and trader Marc Rich sent one of his executives to Iran one week after the revolution, becoming the most important trader of Iranian oil for 15 years.
+International Israeli financier and trader Marc Rich sent one of his executives to Iran a week after the revolution, becoming the most important trader of Iranian oil for 15 years.
 Rich sold Iranian oil to Israel through a secret pipeline.
 Rich was also allegedly instrumental in the sale of arms to Iran, but none of the charges in Rich's 1983 indictment related to arms trading.
 For tax evasion, Rich was put on FBI's most wanted list for many years until Bill Clinton pardoned him in his last day in office.
-Former Mossad head's Avner Azular and Shabbtai Shevit both personally wrote to Clinton for his pardon.
+Former Mossad heads Avner Azular and Shabbtai Shevit both personally wrote to Clinton for his pardon.